ryanadoty/Amazon-Bedrock-RAG-Kendra-POC/README.md

 the app.py file, the kendra_bedrock_query.py file, and the requirements.txt.
 The app.py file houses the frontend application (a streamlit app).
 The kendra_bedrock_query.py file houses the logic of the application, including the Kendra Retrieve API calls and Amazon Bedrock API invocations.

 ## Step 2:
-Set up a python virtual environment, and ensure that you are using Python 3.9.
+Set up a python virtual environment in the root directory of the repository and ensure that you are using Python 3.9.
+This can be done by running the following commands:
+```
+pip install virtualenv
+python<version> -m venv <virtual-environment-name>
+```
 The virtual environment will be extremely useful when you begin installing the requirements.
+If you need more clarification on the creation of the virtual environment please refer to this [blog](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
-After the virtual environment is created, ensure that it is activated, following the activation steps of the environment tool you are using.
+After the virtual environment is created, ensure that it is activated, following the activation steps of the virtual environment tool you are using.
 Likely:
 ```
-source venv/bin activate
+source <virtual-environemnt-name>/bin activate
 ```
-or
+After your virtual environment has been created and activated, you can install all the requirements found in the requirements.txt file by running this command in your terminal:
 ```
-conda activate myenv
-```
-After your virtual environment has been created and activated, you can install all of the requirements found in the requirements.txt file by running this command in your terminal:
-```
 pip install -r requirements.txt
 ```

 ## Step 3:
-Now that that the requirements have been successfully installed in your virtual environment we can begin configuring environment variables.
+Now that the requirements have been successfully installed in your virtual environment we can begin configuring environment variables.
 You will first need to create a .env file in the root of this repo.
 Within the .env file you just created you will need to configure the .env to contain:

 ```